 Even though resource scarcity is frequently encountered practical issue (hardly avoidable in many contexts) and dealing with it leads to ethical problems, there is no universal or generally satisfactory solution to it.
 We therefore propose to analyze different aspects of the topic and to exchange on experiences and regulations of different organizations, cultures, and contexts with the aim of better understanding the reasons for ethical troubles and to avoid (some of) them in the future.

-To shed light at the topic from a variety of perspectives we equally encourage field reports (e.g. case studies, experienc briefings, policy analyes) as well as philosophical papers and legal background analyses.
-In line with the tradition of the workshop series, we invite presentations that take the perspectives of both military and humanitarian health care providers.
+To shed light at the topic from a variety of perspectives we will have field reports (e.g. case studies, experienc briefings, policy analyes) as well as philosophical papers and legal background analyses.
+In line with the tradition of the workshop series, presentations will include perspectives of both military and humanitarian health care providers.

 Workshop Participation & Registration

 Registration is closed due to the cancellation of the workshop .